Visiting the BAPS Shri Swaminarayan Mandir: The Largest Hindu Temple in the Western Hemisphere

 Planning Your Visit

 Have you visited this inspiring place?
-Leave us a comment to let us know if you plan to visit or what you remember the most from your visit.
+Leave us a comment to let us know if you plan to visit or what you remember most from your own experience.